Understanding The Benefits of Ophthalmology

 Optometrists are different in that they go through 4 years of Optometry College but don't attend medical school.
 They can diagnose eye conditions and prescribe some drugs but aren't licensed to perform eye surgery.
 They can, however, provide pre- and post-op care.

 If you're simply having your eyes checked to get a new prescription for eyeglasses or contact lenses, go to an optometrist's office.
-In addition to checking your visual acuity, the optometrist will do a number of checks for your eye health.
-If you are an adult, especially one over the age of 40, some of the conditions we look for include:
+But if you have an existing eye condition or over the age of 40, see an ophthalmologist for:

 - Diabetic retinopathy